UniFrac

-UniFrac is a distance metric used for comparing biological communities.
+UniFrac, a shortened version of unique fraction metric, is a distance metric used for comparing biological communities.
 It differs from dissimilarity measures such as Bray-Curtis dissimilarity in that it incorporates information on the relative relatedness of community members by incorporating phylogenetic distances between observed organisms in the computation.

 Both weighted (quantitative) and unweighted (qualitative) variants of UniFrac are widely used in microbial ecology, where the former accounts for abundance of observed organisms, while the latter only considers their presence or absence.
 The method was devised by Catherine Lozupone, when she was working with Rob Knight of the University of Colorado at Boulder in 2005.

 Research methods

 The distance is calculated between pairs of samples (each sample represents an organismal community).
 All taxa found in one or both samples are placed on a phylogenetic tree.
 A branch leading to taxa from both samples is marked as "shared" and branches leading to taxa which appears only in one sample are marked as "unshared".
 The distance between the two samples is then calculated as:

 This definition satisfies the requirements of a distance metric, being non-negative, zero only when entities are identical, transitive, and conforming to the triangle inequality.

 If there are several different samples, a distance matrix can be created by making a tree for each pair of samples and calculating their UniFrac measure.
 Subsequently, standard multivariate statistical methods such as data clustering and principal co-ordinates analysis can be used.